rackerlabs/rackspace-how-to/content/cloud-servers/linux-htaccess-tips-and-tricks.md

     RedirectMatch 301 (.*)\.html$ http://www.domain.com$1.php

 You can also perform a 301 redirect by _rewriting_ a URL in your **.htaccess** file.
-This section includes example code for performing this task.
+Several of the following sections include example code for performing this task.

 **Redirect from an old domain to a new domain**